fullptr/datamatic/README.md

 # Datamatic
 A python package for generating C++ and Lua source code.

 ## Motivation

-This is a tool designed to help with another project of mine where I am creating a game engine from scratch.
-That engine uses an ECS (Entity Component System), and
-I kept finding areas where I needed to loop over all component types to implement logic, for example, exposing components to Lua, and displaying them withing an ImGui editor window.
-This made adding new components very cumbersome.
+As part of another project, I am using an [Entity Component System](https::github.com/MagicLemms/apecs).
+However, I kept finding areas where I needed to loop over all component types to implement logic, for example, exposing components to Lua, and displaying them withing an ImGui editor window.
+This made adding new components very cumbersome, as there would be several different areas of the code that would need updating.

 With this tool, components can be defined in a json file, and C++ and Lua source templates can be provided which will be used to generate the actual files with the components added in.
-I'm aware there existing tools out there for this job, but I thought it would be a fun exercise to implement my own.
+With this approach, adding a new component is trivial; I just add it to the json component spec and rerun the tool and all the source code will be generated.

 ## Usage

 Running Datamatic is very simple.
 It has no external dependencies so can just be cloned and ran on a repository as follows:
 ```
-python3.8 Datamatic.py --spec <path/to/json/spec> --dir <path/to/project>
+python Datamatic.py --spec <path/to/json/spec> --dir <path/to/project>
 ```

 Datamatic will then recurse through the entire directory looking for files with extensions `*.dm.*`, and use those as templates for generating source code, which it